Lucas5N/ConferenceManager-PSD-/README.md

 <hr>

-<p>If the user wants to create a new event and there are no rooms left vacant, the event will be added to the queue and will be assigned to a room as soon as one is freed. <i>Note: The maximum number of rooms can be changed by modifying the MAXSTANZE constant in the <b>utils.h</b> file.</i></p>
+<p>If the user wants to create a new event and there are no rooms left vacant, the event will be added to the queue and will be assigned to a room as soon as one is freed. <i>Note: The maximum number...</i></p>
 <img src="images/noFreeRooms.png">
 <img src="images/QueueOutput.png">
 <img src="images/AgendaAndQueue.png">